japnam89/iOS-repository/README.md

 it is application that displays system time in the center of the screen using NSDate.
 Also,created custom videw controller in this app.

+2. Assigment 2
+In this assignment 2 we have learned created Custom view controller with 4 Textfield and on clicking submit it will display their values with an alert view.
+On hitting Cancel(touch down) it will clear the value.
+How to add constraints and apply them effectively.
+Terms used:- IBAction,@sytnhesize, resignFirstResponder,StringWithFormat,UIAlertView,delegate.